 The chart of accounts serves as the framework of an organization’s accounting system, classifying all accounts used in the general ledger as an asset, liability, net asset, revenue or expense.
 Furthermore, it is what managers and accounting staff use to “code” an item that needs to be recorded in the accounting system.
 These codes are key to creating the organization’s financial reports.

-Designing a Chart of Accounts
+Designing Your Nonprofit’s Chart of Accounts

-Quality Over Quantity
+Quality Over Quantity For Your Nonprofit Organization

 Change is inevitable and an organization’s business practices, processes, and structures, like the accounting system, can be affected by that change.
-A systematic process for determining how best to capture a new program, grant or department will benefit the organization for the long term.
+However, a systematic process for determining how best to capture a new program, grant or department will benefit the organization for the long term.
 While adapting to change might be considered progress, too many changes to the COA can disrupt the easy comparison of financial data.

 In summary, create accounts that are meaningful for your organization, clearly define each account and maintain the account structure and carefully evaluate additions.
 These best practices will lead your organization to success and help you avoid some unwanted nuisances in the future.
 For more articles on how to avoid financial pitfalls, click here.